ngelrojas/ms-users/README.md

 ### installation
-- copy file called cot-env from fenv folder, paste and renamed to .cot-env to root folder
+- copy file called env from fenv folder, paste and renamed to .env to root folder
-- copy file called cot-envdb from fenv folder, paste and renamed to .cot-envdb to root folder
+- copy file called env from fenv folder, paste and renamed to .env to root folder
 - create folder and file called log folder and inside log folder a cotizate_api_application.log file, all inside app folder.